 District PD and Resources

 Number Talks are an effective way to help students gain a deeper understanding of math concepts.
-The Number Talk Resources K-6 folder contains helpful resources for getting started with number talks in your classroom.
+The Number Talk Resources folder contains helpful resources for getting started with number talks in your classroom.
+Check out the Number Talks page for more info and resources.

 Online Lessons and Resources